mattfoster/mattfoster.github.com/_posts/2011-02-28-bluetooth-survey-jan-2011.markdown

 Finally, since this years' data contains lots of timestamps, I decided to create a time series, showing which classes were visible at any given time.
-Here's a time series I made by binning the results into 30 minute intervals:
+Here's a time series I made by binning the results into 30 minute intervals, and plotting them as a stacked area graph:

 ![Bluetooth Class Frequencies](/images/posts/jan2011_class_time_series.png)